 When the government wants to be socialist, it gives away free money.
 When it remembers America was built on capitalism, it refuses to regulate.

-The History of Student Loans and the Psychology of Debt
+Student Loans and the Psychology of Debt

-You own the debt and the government owns you.
+But you own the debt and the government owns you.

 You awake yet?

-The Government Is Not Your Friend.
+The Government Is Not Your Friend

 Here is a snapshot of Americans’ debt: